Security

 Section titled “Security Best Practices”- Never expose a Core to the internet without authentication — Always use TOTP or Cloudflare Tunnel

-- Use OAuth over API keys — OAuth tokens are short-lived and automatically refreshed
+- Use OAuth over API keys when possible — OAuth tokens are short-lived and automatically refreshed

 - Keep Node.js updated — Condrix requires Node.js 22+ which receives active security patches